Kentucky Auto Dealer Bond$0 to $100,000 -- Determined by Your Financial Assets

 How to Get Your Kentucky Dealer License

-The Commission reviews your financials and determines your bond amount.
-If a bond is required, apply online for same-day approval on bonds from $15,000 to $100,000.
-We issue the bond in the exact amount the Commission specifies.
+Once the Commission determines your bond amount, apply online for same-day approval.
+We issue bonds from $15,000 to $100,000 in the exact amount the Commission specifies.
+If you qualify for $0, skip this step.

 Attend Commission Meeting

-How does Kentucky determine my dealer bond amount?
+How does Kentucky determine whether I need a bond at all?

-Kentucky uses a unique financial qualification system under KRS 190.033.
+Kentucky uses a unique asset-based qualification system under KRS 190.033.
 The Commission reviews your financial statement (TC 98-1, Pages 2 and 2A) including bank statements, unencumbered cash, and motor vehicle inventory.
 If you have $100,000 or more in liquid business assets, no bond is required.
 If you have $50,000 in unencumbered cash plus $50,000 in unencumbered inventory, no bond is needed.
 Otherwise, the bond amount equals the difference between $100,000 and your qualifying assets, with a minimum of $15,000.
-Unencumbered real estate owned by the applicant may also count toward the threshold.
+No other state lets you skip the bond entirely based on assets alone.

 How much does a Kentucky auto dealer bond cost?